BetterWayElectronics/ps4-nor-validator/README.md

 Basically an automated version of what Andrew Paul suggests (https://youtu.be/35DFGCim_WY).
 It will scan the CoreOS and patch the corrupt sections within about 1 second.

-##### 4 - Enable/Disable UART or IDU Mode #####
+##### 4 - Enable/Disable/Toggle UART, IDU, Boot Parameter, Memory Budget or Slow HDD Mode #####

-Enabling/Disabling the UART flag within the PS4 - Will work without the need to jailbreak.
-If this does not work check the UNK UART Flag status and email me!
+These flags will work without the need to jailbreak.
+UART is well vetted, the others are not so use at own risk.
+I recommend the following UART guide: https://repair.wiki/w/PS4_UART_Guide

 ##### 5 - Extract (BwE Style) #####